cblearn/cblearn/docs/contributor_guide/index.rst

 Install nektos' `act`_ and then run `act -P ubuntu-latest=nektos/act-environments-ubuntu:18.04-full`

-`act` is using docker images with preinstalled software to provide almost the same test environment as Github.
+`act` uses docker images with preinstalled software to provide almost the same test environment as Github.
-If it is not yet so, you have to `install docker`_ and, optionally, make it accessible for nonroot user.
+If it is not yet so, you have to `install docker`_ and, optionally, make it accessible for non-root users.

 .. note::
     The docker image requires about 18 GB disk space.
 The first start of act might take some time,